thephez/original-evolution-whitepaper/README.md

 code can validate an object based on the Schema rules, whilst remaining agnostic to the
 specific functionality required to handle that Object Type in higher tiers such as the
 Decentralized API or client applications.
 This also enables us to modify the Schema and add
-new Object types in future without having to re­engineer large amounts of code, and for
+new Object types in future without having to re-engineer large amounts of code, and for
 example have separate teams working on the Schema design (in JSON) and the various
 implementations in nodes and clients.
 The Schema architecture can also be extended in future
-to allow 3rd party apps to implement their own sub­schemas to integrate functionality
+to allow 3rd party apps to implement their own sub-schemas to integrate functionality
 customized for their own requirements.
-Some additional benefits of using a ‘dynamic’ design­time protocol such as the Schema for
+Some additional benefits of using a ‘dynamic’ design-time protocol such as the Schema for
 Objects are:
 ●
 ●